mario33881/cookiecutter-javafx_junit/README.md

 2. Read the ```README.md``` file inside the project template to get started.

-Change the files as you like and use maven to run both the code and the tests.
+Change the files as you like with your favourite IDE or text editor.

+You can run the application and tests by using an IDE or by running Maven from the command line.
+> More instructions inside the project's ```README.md``` file

 ## Changelog